aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-cwlog/README.md

 ## How it works

-* The template will create an Amazon SQS queue `source-queue`, AWS CloudWatch Log group `target-cw-log-group`, and Amazon EventBridge Pipe.
+* The template creates an SQS queue `source-queue`, a CloudWatch Log group `target-cw-log-group`, and EventBridge Pipe.
-* The Amazon EventBridge pipe copies messages from `source-queue` to `target-cw-log-group` only if message payload (JSON) contains `status` attribute having values `REJECTED` or `RETURNED`.
-Amazon EventBridge Pipe will filter and transform the messages before sending it to `target-cw-log-group`.
+* The Amazon EventBridge pipe copies messages from `source-queue` to `target-cw-log-group` only if message payload (JSON) contains a `status` attribute with values `REJECTED` or `RETURNED`.
+The Amazon EventBridge Pipe will filter and transform the messages before sending it to `target-cw-log-group`.

 Replace the "SQS_URL" with your SQS URL in the below command to send message to SQS: